Chartered plane crashes in Rajasthan's Bharatpur

 According to the reports, as soon as the villagers heard thud and 'something' whirring from nowhere, they immediately reached to the crash site and started trying to extinguish the fire.
 But the helicopter burnt to ashes in no time.
 The villagers said there is the possibility that two people were inside the helicopter at the time of the crash.

-#Breaking: An Indian Army helicopter crashed near #Pingora area of #Uchain, #Bharatpur, #Rajasthan officially confirmed awaiting...pic.twitter.com/CAcQCj9ZYr— Wᵒˡᵛᵉʳᶤᶰᵉ Uᵖᵈᵃᵗᵉˢ𖤐 (@W0lverineupdate) January 28, 2023

-The pilot of the chartered plane that crashed in Rajasthan has not been traced yet.
+It must be noted that the pilot of the chartered plane that crashed in Rajasthan has not been traced yet.
+An official said that the accident was so intense that there is still no information about the pilot.

-Another footage of An Indian Army helicopter crashed near #Pingora area of #Uchain, #Bharatpur, #Rajasthan officially confirmed awaiting...pic.twitter.com/uO9tSH5vpE— Wᵒˡᵛᵉʳᶤᶰᵉ Uᵖᵈᵃᵗᵉˢ𖤐 (@W0lverineupdate) January 28, 2023
+Speaking about the incident, Bharatpur DSP said, "Received info about a plane crash around 10-10.15 am.
+After coming here, it was found it was an IAF fighter jet.
+Going by the debris, we're unable to adjudge if it's a fighter plane or a regular plane.
+Yet to know if pilots got out or are still in.

 2 IAF fighter jets crash in Madhya Pradesh's Morena, no casualties